rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 ------------------------------------ ----------- ------------------------------
 sga_target                           big integer 0
 ````

-Set SGA_TARGET for PDB1.
+3. Set SGA\_TARGET for PDB1 to 1G.
 When this parameter is set for a PDB, it specifies the maximum SGA that the PDB can use at any time.
 ````
 <copy>ALTER SYSTEM SET sga_target=1G SCOPE=BOTH;
 SHOW PARAMETER sga_target;</copy>